Back to work

 New NM Connect workspace

-The rebuilt workflow moved the review process into a role-aware operational workspace with submission, lifecycle, and review in one place.
+The redesigned experience moved the review process into a role-aware operational workspace with submission, lifecycle, and review in one place.

 02